Generated regional Indiana river scene for East Fork Whitewater River planning; not an exact location photo

 Useful for services, family trips, and reservoir context.

-Downstream Whitewater River corridor
+Downstream Whitewater River area

 More mixed-species and access-specific than trout-only water.